Caribbean LNG – the steel pan paradigm

 Rare is the place that requires power in an even band.
 All seasonality, all structure in demand would have to come out of that tank.
 That would make for a pretty big tank in some cases.
 Those monsters are hundreds of millions of USD in immobilized investment.
 No wonder very few places were big enough for it to make sense.

 That means really big CAPEX which would be grossly out of proportion with what a small economy could afford.
 A catch eleven.
-You imagine such a beast on every one of the myriad islands?
+Do you imagine such a beast on every one of the myriad islands?
 Not enticing.

 Luckily for the Caribbean, things are about to change significantly.
-Mid and small scale LNG distribution was in its infancy for the longest time.
-Now it becomes a practical reality.
-And incidentally with the enormous rise of shale in the US, a reliable nearby and comparatively cheap and stable source of gas is available.
+Mid and small-scale LNG distribution was in its infancy for the longest time.
+Now it has become a practical reality.
+And incidentally, with the enormous rise of shale in the US, a reliable nearby and comparatively cheap and stable source of gas is available.
 How does it work?

 Besides, no one wants to be first.

-Once there are a number of similar “milk runs” something nice happens.
+Once there are several similar “milk runs” something nice happens.
 As all of them are in close proximity and the different bits and pieces of the (not yet existing) system are similar, cooperation starts to make sense.
 The different fields of the steel pan all produce slightly different sounds.
-So will the different islands of the Caribbean all have slightly different consumption profiles and needs.
+So will the different islands of the Caribbean all have slightly different consumption profiles and needs?
 That means something that loosely works together springs into place.

 There is no limit to what can be done in time but someone needs to do the first step.
 The internet started out as a very few interconnected computers as well.
 Time and innovation brought about the incredibly big and complex internet we know today.
 It was a long and chaotic development, not a big bang.
 Not even a straight line.
 And very little planning.